-The externally acquired intangible assets include technology acquired in the business combination with NovioGendix in 2015 and with the acquisition of the GPS test in August 2022, and increased by \$36.6 million in 2022 due to the GPS acquisition.
-The estimated remaining amortization period amounts to 1.6 years for the NovioGendix IP and to 13.6 years for the GPS IP.
+The externally acquired intangible assets include technology acquired in the business combination with NovioGendix in 2015 and with the acquisition of the GPS test in August 2022.
+The estimated remaining amortization period amounts to 0.6 years for the NovioGendix IP and to 12.6 years for the GPS IP.

-Customer relationships includes customers acquired in the GPS acquisition, resulting in the fair value at acquisition date of \$8.0 million.
-The GPS customer relationships are amortized over 6.5 years, the estimated remaining amortization period amounts to 5 years.
+Customer relationships include customers acquired in the GPS acquisition, resulting in the fair value at acquisition date of \$8.0 million.
+The GPS customer relationships are amortized over 6.5 years, the estimated remaining amortization period amounts to 4 years.

 The internally-developed intangible assets relate to the capitalized development expenses for Confirm mdx and Select mdx over the past years as well as for the development of the GPS assay in-house and our Resolve mdx assay.
-The estimated remaining amortization period amounts to 0.2 years for Confirm mdx and Select mdx, 4 years for GPS, and 3.3 years for Resolve mdx.
-In 2023, the Company capitalized \$2.7 million (2022: \$1.0 million; 2021: \$0) in GPS and Resolve mdx development expenses.
+The estimated remaining amortization period amounts to 4.5 years for GPS, and 2.3 years for Resolve mdx.
+In 2024, the Company capitalized \$1.2 million in GPS development expenses (2023: \$2.7 million in GPS and Resolve mdx development expenses).

-NOTE 12: Property, plant and equipment and right of-use assets
+NOTE 11: Property, plant and equipment and right of-use assets